brainworxx/kreXX-TYPO3-Extension/Documentation/Introduction/WhatDoesItDo/Index.rst

 To put it simply: Includekrexx is a simple alternative for the fliud debugger :literal:`<f:debug/>`.

 The problem with :literal:`<f:debug/>` is that is can be a little bit discrete when debugging objects.
-It only shows protected properties which may or may not be reachable it the template file.
+It only shows protected properties which may or may not be reachable in the template file.

 Includekrexx gives you a good overview about the object and how to reach specific values inside.